-That’s why it’s important to keep tabs on your credit score and to regularly check your credit reports for any potential mistakes so you can fix it quickly.
+That’s why it’s important to keep tabs on your credit score and to regularly check your credit reports for any potential mistakes so you can fix them quickly.
 Every year, everyone can get a free credit report from each of the 3 major bureaus – Experian, TransUnion, and Equifax.
 It’s recommended to space it out instead of getting all 3 at once so you can check if there are any issues throughout the year.
-So for instance, request one report in the Spring, one in Summer and one in Winter.
+So for instance, request one report in the Spring, one in Summer, and one in Winter.

 Deciphering Your Credit Score